 — How outreach runs

-The same loop whether you're running a one-Saturday food-drive blitz or a year-round neighborhood ministry program.
+It's the same loop whether you're running a one-Saturday food-drive blitz or a year-round neighborhood ministry program.

 /01